slsa-framework/slsa/docs/provenance/v1/index.md

 Understanding of SLSA [Software Attestations](/attestation-model) and the larger [in-toto attestation] framework.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).

 ## Model

 Provenance is an attestation that the `builder` produced the `subject` software